C4Q/AC3.2-SystemDesign/README.md

 </details>

-> This lesson lifted heavily from https://www.hiredintech.com/classrooms/system-design/lesson/72 and its links.
-> A deep dive into these would yield rewards both in interviews and in practice.

 ## Draw diagrams whenever possible

 Start with a diagram and refine and optimize it.
 Flesh it out with text based calculations and data models.